mikosz08/PlayerStatsAPI/README.md

 - ✅ Data validation and exception handling
 - ✅ Unit testing with JUnit and Mockito
 - ✅ Swagger UI documentation
-- ✅ Docker and Docker Compose ready (coming soon)
+- ✅ Docker and Docker Compose ready

 ---